Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low momentum transfer: Experimental setup and analysis procedure

 Systematic uncertainties are the same as described in ref.~\cite{klambdapaper} and are divided into two components.
-The \textit{scaling uncertainty} is a constant fraction of the measured cross section.
+The \textit{scaling uncertainty} is a constant fraction of the measured cross section, where the entire dataset would be expected to scale by a fixed value.
 The dominant sources of this are the photon beam spot position and the photon flux normalisation, both estimated as 4\,\%.
-The uncertainty in the $\gamma'$ identification was determined by comparing the differential cross section for both the $1\sigma$ and $2\sigma$ $\gamma'$ selection, shown in Fig.~\ref{fig:comparecs}.
-The \textit{fitting uncertainty} arises from extracting the number of events from the missing mass spectra and permits the individual movement of data points.
-This was determined by additionally including simulated $\Delta^0\pi^+$ events in the background distribution.
-A steeply rising uncertainty towards higher energies was determined, with approximately 4\,\%, 8\,\% and 28\,\% at $E_\gamma =$ 1400, 1500 and 1600\,MeV respectively.
+The uncertainty in the $\gamma'$ identification of 1.5\,\% was determined by comparing the differential cross section for both the $1\sigma\gamma'$ and $2\sigma\gamma'$ selection over a small range of the photon beam energy where the signal to background ratio is high (approximately $W = 1770$ to 1870\,MeV).
+The \textit{fitting uncertainty} arises from extracting the number of events from the missing mass spectra.
+As each fit to an energy and angle interval is independent of the others, this uncertainty permits the individual scaling to larger or smaller values for each data point.
+This was determined by additionally including simulated $\Delta^0\pi^+$ events in the background distribution (which proved to have a negligible effect) and by varying the fit range.
+The fitting uncertainty is small over most energies, rising from 4\,\% to 8\,\% between $W =$ 1870 and 1920\,MeV.
+From $W =$ 1920\,MeV to 1975\,MeV, the fitting uncertainty rises quickly to 28\,\% due to the missing mass distribution of the signal becoming broader and the yield reducing compared to the background.
+Data beyond $W = 1975$\,MeV were considered insufficiently accurate and rejected.